schilkp/ws2812b_spi/README.md

 While double packing will need less RAM space in buffered mode and allow the SPI port to be run at a lower frequency, it leaves less timing margin than single packing mode.
-Therefore it is generally more likely for double packing to work on a give platform.
+Therefore it is generally more likely for single packing to work on a give platform.

 ```c
 ws2812b_handle_t h;